pratapkumarraju/slate/source/index.html.md

 ```java
 URL devicePageURL = con.getDevicePageUrl(authToken, bookedDevice);
 ```

-This will give you the device page url.
-By this url you can open the device screen directly in the browser.
+This will give you the  url using which, you can open the booked device screen directly in the browser.
 This helps you to connect to the device directly by passing the authToken and rid.

 ### URL Parameters

 Parameter | Description